 The Bermuda Triangle was famous for ships mysteriously vanishing.
 Our Biomass Triangle has seen vast sums of OUR money vanish - reducing our chances of keeping temperature rises below 1.5 degrees.
 The power stations north and south of us cost the UK more than £1 billion in direct subsidies in 2020 and 2021.

-• 26 April 2023: protest at Drax AGM.
+Autumn 2024: protest camp at Drax broken up by police.
 Previous protests included blocking train lines taking trees to Drax Power Station, resulting in court sentences, and the department of Business Energy and Industrial Strategy has been covered in bright orange paint.

-• 19 October 2023: International Day of Action on Big Biomass.
+19 October 2023: International Day of Action on Big Biomass - report here.

 TYNESIDE'S CONNECTIONS - TO OUR SOUTH: we have Drax power station in Yorkshire.
 Drax's grim statistics include: